dodopizza/sqlalchemy-kusto/README.md

 Kusto dialect for SQLAlchemy

 ---
-`sqlalchemy-kusto` Implements a DBAPI ([PEP-249](https://www.python.org/dev/peps/pep-0249)) and SQLAlchemy dialect that enables SQL and basic KQL select query only execution.
+`sqlalchemy-kusto` Implements a DBAPI ([PEP-249](https://www.python.org/dev/peps/pep-0249)) and [SQLAlchemy dialect](https://docs.sqlalchemy.org/en/14/dialects/) that enables SQL and basic KQL select query only execution via SQLAlchemy.

-Notice that KQL and SQL dialects don't support DDL statements and inserts, deletes, updates.
+Notice that implemented Kusto KQL and SQL dialects don't support DDL statements and inserts, deletes, updates.

 In SQL dialect pay your attention that Kusto implementation of T-SQL has not full coverage; check the [list of known issues](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/tds/sqlknownissues).